Tidal Lagoon Sluice Gate Timing Calculator

 Mini-Game: Sluice Sync

-This optional arcade challenge turns the calculator idea into a timing puzzle.
+This optional arcade challenge turns the tidal lagoon timing idea into a timing puzzle.
 Each glowing gate gets its own target head in meters.
 Your job is to open that gate when the live tide head marker crosses the matching band on the gauge.
 You score more by hitting the center of the band, building a streak, and banking transfer targets before the tide windows disappear.
 It does not affect the calculator results, but it makes the core lesson memorable: opening gates at the right head matters more than opening them constantly.

 Score0